-PERSONAL FINANCE 20S
+PERSONAL FINANCE - PF20S

 Personal Finance focuses on developing fundamental financial literacy skills, including the value of money, basic economics, budgeting, saving, banking services, credit and investing.
-This is especially relevant to high school students since they are entering the workforce and are considering future purchases that require financial planning, such as buying a car, travelling, or pursuing post-secondary education.
-Since financial literacy is a life skill, this course is a good option for all students regardless of grade.
+This is especially relevant to high school students entering the workforce and considering future purchases that require financial planning, such as buying a car, travelling, or pursuing post-secondary education.
+As financial literacy is a life skill, this course is a good option for all students regardless of grade.